lucaswilliameufrasio/js-expert-2.0/README.md

 # JS Expert Week 2.0

-Project built during the JS Expert Week Second Edition of Erick Wendel.
+The project was built during the JS Expert Week Second Edition of Erick Wendel.

 ## How to run